Arui1122/rpg/README.md

 # JS_RPG
-its an easy front-end beginner javascript leaarner
+its an easy front-end beginner javascript learner